Lorena Bućan: 2024–present: Magazin lead vocalist

+On 24 June 2024, Lorena released a new summer song, titled "Melem" with an exclusive performance at Melodije Jadrana 2024 and an accompanying black-and-white music video.
+The song marked a shift in her singing technique, which she herself described as "atypical" and "mystical" in its atmosphere.
+She was also surprised at how the lyrics were well-suited for herself and how she lived the song every time she sang it.

+On 15 October 2024, she sang an acoustic mashup of "Igracka", "Ženska snaga" and "Dug" together with singer Antonia Dora.
 In November 2024, she became the new lead vocalist of famous Croatian band Magazin, replacing Andrea Šušnjara who was their vocalist for 14 years.
 On 8 November 2024, they released "Nesvjestica", their first single with Lorena as the lead vocalist.
 On 5 December 2024, Magazin was announced as one of contestants of the upcoming Dora 2025.
 They entered the contest with the song "AaAaA."

+On 30 April 2025, Magazin released the single "Voljela sam" written by the Huljić duo, arranged by Tonči and Hrvoje Domazet.
+Tomislav Mrduljaš finished the mix and mastering.
+The music video for the song was filmed at the Split Square with the ship Golden Horizon.
+The video was directed by the team from the Pilot studio.

+On 19 November 2025, Magazin released the pop ballad "Kao žena ženi", written by the Huljić duo, arranged by Tonči and Leo Škaro and the mix and mastering finished by Tomislav Mrduljaš.
+A video was directed by Vojan Koceić and PILOT studio and shows Bućan performing the song with the band and having a conversation with an older female.

 Artistry

 Due to her high vocal register and versatile capabilities, critics compared Lorena to Doris Dragović.
 Despite seeing that as a compliment, she shared with the public that she would not like to be called a "successor" to some singers.
 Her mentor and main collaborator Tonči Huljić also complimented her for the use of emotions in her interpretations.
 She cited his piece of advice to "stay herself" as very valuable.
 Lorena has cited Jelena Rozga as her favorite Croatian singer and someone she has listened to since a young age.